xleonzhao/ccnp-encor/practice-test-2.md

   * 501 Not Implemented

 > The correct answer is 415 Unsupported Media Type.
 The REST API client error code 415 is returned when the client sent a request body in a format that the server does not support.

+---

+* network design concept

+> * Self-healing = Continuously on and available
+> * Self-defending = Protects the organization and its users
+> * Self-optimizing = Adapts to changing needs, beyond the limits of basic standards
+> * Self-aware = Encourages change through insight into network activity.
+> The modern enterprise network should provide self-healing capabilities to ensure its continuous availability, self-defending capabilities to secure itself and the users, self-optimizing to improve itself following the evolved advanced standards, and self-aware to adapt itself per observed network activity.

+* Which term is the 3-bit field in the QoS control field of wireless 802.11 MAC frames?
+* CoS
+* ToS
+* DSCP
+* class selector
+* TID

+> The correct answer is TID.
+TID is a term that is used to describe a 3-bit field in the QoS control field of wireless frames (802.11 MAC frame).
+Values correspond approximately, but not exactly, to Ethernet CoS values and meanings.
+TID is used for wireless Ethernet connections, and CoS is used for wired Ethernet connections.

+* Which Nextgen firewall (NGFW) feature moves the most commonly used proxy server function into the firewall?
+  * Context Awareness
+  * Application Visibility
+  * Cisco URL Filtering
+  * Cisco Intrusion Prevention System

+> The correct answer is Cisco URL Filtering.
+This feature moves the most commonly used proxy server function into the firewall itself and may take advantage of URL classification and website reputation scores.

+* Which module works with Cisco AnyConnect to enforce a policy for endpoints that connect to the network via remote-access VPNs?
+  * Cisco WSA AnyConnect
+  * Cisco ISE posture
+  * Cisco ASA posture
+  * Cisco Catalyst AnyConnect

+> The correct answer is Cisco ASA posture module.
+The Cisco ASA posture module performs server-side evaluation where the appliance asks only for a list of endpoint attributes.
+Cisco AnyConnect gathers the attribute values and sends them back to the Cisco ASA appliance.
+The appliance then evaluates the values to determine if the client is allowed to create a remote-access connection to the network.

+* Python
+  * Strings = sequences of character data
+  * Numbers = integers allowing for mathematical operation to be performed directly in code
+  * Lists = containers used to store multiple data at the same time
+  * Dictionaries = use key value pairs to match keys to their value
+  * Booleans = values and operators used in code
+  * Files = objects used by Python

+* When using the Python Requests library, which two HTTP requests might result in overwriting interface attributes that are not defined in the message body?
+(Choose two.)
+  * APPEND
+  * GET
+  * PATCH
+  * POST
+  * PUT
+  * STORE

+> The correct answers are POST and PUT.
+The differences between POST, PUT, and PATCH requests are important to understand.
+Usually, you do not want to POST or PUT resources when your intent is to update the attributes of those resources.
+For example, when updating an interface, a misused POST or PUT request could result in overwriting interface attributes that are not defined in the message body.
+Such action could make the device unreachable, and therefore unmanageable.
+> * POST: create a new record
+> * PUT: replace the whole record, or create a new one if not exist
+> * PATCH: update one the specified portion of a record
+> * Idempotent: POST is not, PUT is.
+> means, POST multiple identical requests will create duplicates, while PUI will not

+* Through which platform can Cisco SD-WAN be accessed using a REST API?
+  * Cisco DNA Center
+  * Cisco vManage NMS
+  * Wireless LAN Controller GUI
+  * Network Services Manager

+> The correct answer is Cisco vManage NMS.
+Cisco SD-WAN provides a REST API that can be accessed through vManage NMS.
+The API provides calls for retrieving real-time and static information about the Cisco SD-WAN overlay network and the devices in the network, and for uploading device configuration templates and other configuration-related information.
+Using the RESTful API, you can design a custom portal to interact with the vManage NMS.
+> Both APIs allow network automation, monitoring, and policy enforcement, but Cisco DNA Center is focused on enterprise networks, while vManage is specifically for SD-WAN.